 If you have a behavioral health emergency, please go to your nearest emergency room.
 If you need an ambulance to get to the emergency room, our plan covers that.
-To learn more, see Benefits Chart in Chapter 4.
+To learn more, refer to the Benefits Chart in Chapter 4.